adn770/ppdf/docs/design-dmme.md

     -   **Outcome**: A user can easily compare two different prompts to see which one performs better on a given set of test cases.

+### Phase 14: Enhanced Image Interactivity

+-   **Milestone 44: Refactor Lightbox into a Reusable Component**
+    -   **Goal**: Decouple the lightbox logic from `GameplayHandler.js` into a standalone, reusable component.
+    -   **Description**: This architectural improvement will make the lightbox available to any part of the application, reducing code duplication.
+It is a prerequisite for implementing the feature in new areas.
+    -   **Key Tasks**: Create a new `dmme_lib/frontend/js/components/Lightbox.js` file.
+Migrate all lightbox-related DOM selectors, methods, and event listeners from `GameplayHandler.js` into the new `Lightbox` class.
+        Refactor `GameplayHandler.js` to import and use the new component.
+    -   **Outcome**: A self-contained `Lightbox.js` module exists and is used by the Game View, with no loss of the original functionality.

+-   **Milestone 45: Update RAG Service for Mosaic URLs**
+    -   **Goal**: Modify the backend to provide full-resolution image URLs for the kickoff cover mosaic.
+    -   **Description**: The frontend requires both thumbnail and full-size URLs to implement the lightbox.
+This task updates the RAG service to provide this necessary data structure.
+    -   **Key Tasks**: In `dmme_lib/services/rag_service.py`, modify the `_find_and_yield_cover_mosaic` function.
+Change the yielded object's payload from an array of strings to an array of objects, where each object contains `thumb_url` and `full_url`.
+    -   **Outcome**: The `/api/game/start` endpoint streams all data required for the frontend to render the kickoff mosaic with lightbox functionality.

+-   **Milestone 46: Implement Kickoff Mosaic Lightbox**
+    -   **Goal**: Make the cover images in the kickoff mosaic clickable, opening them in the lightbox.
+    -   **Description**: This task connects the newly refactored `Lightbox` component to the cover mosaic UI, completing the user-facing feature for Adventure Module kickoffs.
+    -   **Key Tasks**: In `GameplayHandler.js`, update the `_renderCoverMosaic`
+        function to handle the new data from the backend.
+Add a click event listener to each rendered mosaic image that calls `lightbox.open()` with the corresponding `full_url`.
+    -   **Outcome**: A user can click any cover image at the start of an adventure to view the full-size version in a modal overlay.

+-   **Milestone 47: Implement Library Hub Lightbox**
+    -   **Goal**: Make asset thumbnails in the Library Hub's asset grid clickable to open in a lightbox.
+    -   **Description**: This task implements the lightbox feature in the asset explorer, allowing users to easily view their uploaded or extracted images at full resolution.
+    -   **Key Tasks**: In `dmme_lib/frontend/js/hubs/LibraryHub.js`, import and instantiate the new `Lightbox` component.
+In the `_addAssetToGrid` function, add a click listener to each asset card that opens the asset's `full_url` in the lightbox.
+This will require ensuring the full asset object is passed to the function.
+    -   **Outcome**: A user can click any asset in the Library Hub's asset viewer to see the full-resolution image in the lightbox modal.

 ---

 ## 7. Potential Future Extensions